girip11/html_learning/mdn_html_notes/html_introduction/2_head_element_and_metadata.md

 ## Adding Icon to the HTML document

-Icon can be added to the HTML document via the **&lt;link&gt;** element.
+Icon can be added to the HTML document via the `<link>` element.
 Link element is also an empty element.

 ```HTML
   <!-- rel attribute stands for relation between the HTML element and the href attribute. href stands for hypertext reference.
 This attribute contains the source file used by the HTML element-->